kubescape/kubescape/examples/exceptions/README.md

 Same works with the `posturePolicies` list ->

-e.g. If you wish to exclude the resources decleared in the `resources` list that faild when scanning the `NSA` framework **AND** failed the `Allowed hostPath` control, the `posturePolicies` list should look as following:
+e.g. If you wish to exclude the resources declared in the `resources` list that failed when scanning the `NSA` framework **AND** failed the `Allowed hostPath` control, the `posturePolicies` list should look as following:
 ```
 "posturePolicies": [
     {
-        "frameworkName": "NSA"
+        "frameworkName": "NSA",
         "controlName": "Allowed hostPath"
     }
 ]
 ```

-But if you wish to exclude the resources decleared in the `resources` list that faild when scanning the `NSA` framework **OR** failed the `Allowed hostPath` control, the `posturePolicies` list should look as following:
+But if you wish to exclude the resources declared in the `resources` list that failed when scanning the `NSA` framework **OR** failed the `Allowed hostPath` control, the `posturePolicies` list should look as following:
 ```
 "posturePolicies": [
     {